rmdm/response-streams/README.md

 #Compatibility
 Compatible with **Streams2** & **3**.
 An object treated as Readable stream using duck type checking.
 That means you can freely use third-party modules such as [*readable-stream*](https://github.com/isaacs/readable-stream).

+For older streams (such as *mongoose* offers) you can pipe them into newer (likely passing through) streams.

 #Installation
 ```
 npm install response-streams